An easy guide to understand about the TLS 1.2 for QuickBooks Desktop:

 - Windows server 2017

 QuickBooks desktop makes use of the features of internet explorer.
-Thus, the user needs to ensure to install Internet explorer 11, in order to have the latest updates Microsoft.
+So, you need to ensure to install Internet explorer 11, in order to have the latest updates Microsoft.

 The QuickBooks accounting software demands 4.5.2 or greater .Net framework.
 Here is the process to get an updated version.